-As discussed in \cite[Section 4]{Attouch10}, the KL property is universal and the functions definable in an o-minimal structure over the real field admit this property.
-By \cite[Lemma 2.1]{Attouch10}, to show that a proper lsc function is a KL function of exponent $\theta\in(0,1)$, it suffices to check whether this property holds at its critical points.
-As discussed in \cite[Section 2.2]{LiuPanWY22}, the KL property of $h$ with exponent $\theta\in(0,1)$ has a close relation with the $\gamma\in(0,1]$-subregularity of its subdifferential mapping $\partial h$.
+By \cite[Lemma 2.1]{Attouch10}, to show that a proper lsc function has the KL property (of exponent $\theta\in[0,1)$), it suffices to check if the property holds at its critical points.
+The discussions in \cite[Section 2.2]{LiuPanWY22} show that the KL property of $h$ with exponent $\theta\in(0,1)$ has a close relation with the $\gamma$-subregularity of its subdifferential mapping $\partial h$ for $\gamma\in(0,1]$.
+As discussed in \cite[Section 4]{Attouch10}, the KL property is ubiquitous and the functions definable in an o-minimal structure over the real field admit this property.